“Work is learning, learning work” — that is all Ye know on earth, and all ye need to know.

 The mainstream application of knowledge and learning management over the past few decades has had it all wrong.
 We over-managed information because it was easy and we remain enamoured with information technology.
 The ubiquity of information outside the organization is showing the weakness of centralized enterprise systems.
 As enterprises begin to understand the Web, the principle of ‘small pieces loosely joined’ is permeating thick industrial walls.
 More and more workers have their own sources of information and knowledge, often on a mobile device.
 But they often lack the means or internal support to connect their knowledge with others to get actually get work done.

 PKM frameworks can help knowledge workers capture and make sense of their knowledge.
 Organizations should support the individual sharing of information and expertise between knowledge workers, on their terms, using PKM methods and tools.
-Network KM protocols can facilitate this sharing.
+Organizational KM protocols can facilitate this sharing.
 Knowledge bases and traditional knowledge management (KM) systems should focus on essential information, and what is necessary for inexperienced workers.
 Experienced workers should not be constrained by work structures like teams but rather be given the flexibility to contribute how and where they think they can best help the organization.

 We know that formal instruction accounts for less than 10% of workplace learning.
 The same rule of thumb applies to knowledge management.
 Capture and codify the 10% that is essential, especially for new employees.
 Now use the same principle to get work done.
 Structure the essential 10% and leave the rest unstructured, but networked, so that workers can group as needed to get work done.
 Teams are too slow and hierarchical to be useful for the network era.
 Social businesses should leave teams for the sports field, and managing knowledge for each worker.